AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Compare AI governance software

-Figure 2: AI governance tools landscape
+AI governance tools landscape

-Other AI governance tools
+Figure 1: AI governance tools market landscape

 These tools tend to focus on an aspect of AI governance, unlike platforms that manage the entire AI lifecycle.
 Such tools can be useful for small-scale projects or best-of-breed approaches.
-For example, they can focus on ensuring that AI systems comply with industry regulations and security standards.
-They help organizations mitigate AI risk by:

 • Implementing security measures